StoicaVlad/Python-Marketplace-Simulator/README.md

 ## `assignments/`

-Contains skeletons and tests for ACS assignments.
+Contains skeletons and tests for ASC assignments.